 Backstage is a Culver City bar staple.
 The 80-year-old dive across the street from Sony Studios has no cover, no minimum for groups, and one of the most underrated karaoke situations in town.
 Drinks are cheap, the bar food is better than it needs to be, and there’s even a firepit in the back.
 If you want to keep things casual, but still feel like you’re having a real party, Backstage is where you go.

 As downtown continues to fill vacant parking lots with new high rises, its rooftop bar situation is only getting stronger.
 But one of our favorites continues to be Ace Hotel Upstairs.
 The industrial rooftop has fantastic downtown views, great cocktails, and plenty of private areas for your birthday group to take over.

 Lock & Key pretends to be a speakeasy, but don’t let that deter you on your birthday.
 Because once you figure out the (admittedly very challenging) front door, you realize the Ktown spot is actually just a cool, normal bar inside.
 The cocktails are solid, as is the food menu, but you’re far more concerned with the signature cocktail punch bowls out on the patio.

 Most arcade bars are pretty small and cramped.
-Not the case for EightyTwo.
-The Arts District spot certainly gets crowded, but the space is very conducive to large groups when it needs to be.
+Not in the case of EightyTwo.
+The Arts District spot gets crowded, but the space is very conducive to large groups.
 There’s an area dedicated to old-school arcade games and another area entirely for pinball.
 And right in between them is where you and your friends will be - on the outdoor patio getting weird.
-There are food trucks on the premise as well.
+There are food trucks on the premises as well.